 You'll be eligible for the prior year's STIP award based on actual results, your STIP target percentage, and your prior year's eligible earnings, subject to the terms of the STIP.
-This will be paid on or around March 15.
+This will be paid at the same time payment is made to active participants, generally on or around March 15.
 You will not be eligible for the current year's STIP award.